d1618033/python-redfish-utility/docs/slate/source/includes/_macrocommandsandscripts.md

 > **Above:** When the server is rebooted, the **TpmState** is changed from **PresentEnabled** to **PresentDisabled**.

 If you need to disable TPM on a group of servers, you can use a set of commands in RESTful Interface Tool.
-For example, you are installing SPPs and OSs on bare-metal servers, and you need to disable TPM prior to starting installation.
+For example, if you are installing SPPs and OSs on bare-metal servers, and you need to disable TPM prior to starting installation.

 ### Enable the TPM on servers